 Authorization is now based on a set of rules:

-apply the respective permissions
+If conditions then apply the respective permissions

 With rule-based policies, conditions can consist of any combination of available session attributes, and permissions are defined in authorization profiles.
 You define these authorization profiles to include VLAN, downloadable ACLs, QoS settings, and RADIUS attributes.